MPSLab-ASU/UoI/README.md

 Author: Mahesh Balasubramanian (guidance from Kris Bouchard, Prabhat, Brandon Cook)

+## Paper

+Mahesh Balasubramanian; Trevor Ruiz; Brandon Cook; Mr Prabhat; Sharmodeep Bhattacharyya; Aviral Shrivastava; Kristofer Bouchard: Scaling of Union of Intersections for Inference of Granger Causal Networks from Observational Data.
+In: Proceeding of the 34th IEEE International Parallel & Distributed Processing Symposium (IPDPS)

 ## Citation

       @inproceedings{BalasubramanianIPDPS2020,
-title = {Scaling of Union of Intersections for Inference of Granger Causal Networks from Observational Data}, author = {Mahesh Balasubramanian and Trevor Ruiz and Brandon Cook and Mr Prabhat and Sharmodeep Bhattacharyya and Aviral Shrivastava and Kristofer Bouchard}, year = {2020}, date = {2020-05-01}, booktitle = {Proceeding of the 34th IEEE International Parallel & Distributed Processing Symposium (IPDPS)}, keywords = {Data Analysis}, pubstate = {forthcoming}, tppubtype = {inproceedings}
+      title = {Scaling of Union of Intersections for Inference of Granger Causal Networks from Observational Data}, author = {Mahesh Balasubramanian and Trevor Ruiz and Brandon Cook and Mr Prabhat and Sharmodeep Bhattacharyya and Aviral Shrivastava and Kristofer Bouchard}, year = {2020},
+      date = {2020-05-01},
+      booktitle = {Proceeding of the 34th IEEE International Parallel & Distributed Processing Symposium (IPDPS)}, keywords = {Data Analysis},
+      pubstate = {forthcoming},
+      tppubtype = {inproceedings}
       }

 ## Notes
 The version of MPICH is reverted back to 7.4.4 because of an open ticket regarding the new mpich.